Invest in Mutual Funds &

 If you want to download your e-Aadhaar card to keep a digital copy with yourself, then you can skip the above-mentioned steps to check your e-Aadhaar status.
 Here are the steps to download your e-Aadhaar card.

 Through the Self-Service Update Portal

-To be able to download your e Aadhar card through the self-service portal of UIDAI, you must have your mobile number registered with your Aadhar data.
-Here are the steps that you must follow: –
+To download your e Aadhaar card through the self-service portal of UIDAI, you must have your mobile number registered with your Aadhaar data.

 a.
 Log-on to the official UIDAI website at https://uidai.gov.in/.

 d.
 Select any one of the above-mentioned options as you like.
 Now, enter all the details as required including Aadhaar number/Enrolment id/Virtual id, name and pin code.